Whither shall I cast my impure heart,

 If your virtue repels me apart

-My heart be condemned lest purge me whole.
+My heart be condemned lest purging me whole.

 The total truth among all who lie.